zerasul/mdbook_en/5env-config/env-config.md

 The first is to use the _Genesis Code: set Gens Emulator Command Path_ command that provides the extension and add the path to the _gens.exe_ file in order to execute the command.

-The other way, is from the Genesis Code configuration we can add the path where the emulator executable is located.
+The other way is from the Genesis Code configuration we can add the path where the emulator executable is located.

 ### Blastem